Explorer for Endevor

 Configuration and Usage Tips

-- Delete any filters when no longer required.
-Filters are saved automatically and so the list can become hard to manage.
+Delete any filters when no longer required.
+Filters are saved automatically and so the list might become hard to manage.

 The Type level in Map View allows you to create custom filters.
 As these filters are derived from the properties of the specified element, they can be used, with wildcards, to identify other elements with similar characteristics.